Warxcell/files/README.md

 1. Serving with Controller

-Create controller which will serve files.
+Create the controller which will serve files.

 ```php
 <?php